 In the book “Shoeless Joe” and its movie adaptation, “Field of Dreams,” we are introduced to Ray Kinsella.
-Ray hears in his head a disembodied voice telling him, “If you build it, they will come.”
+Ray hears a voice in his head telling him, “If you build it, they will come.”

 Far too often, we design digital experiences according to the same belief.